 Both Olam and Kellogg have joined a number of its peer companies in leading the CSA working group of the World Business Council on Sustainable Development which lobbies at the COP and has produced a practical Roadmap for companies to implement CSA.

 Beyond individual actions, companies can align themselves with pre-competitive groups like the Feed the Future Alliance for Resilient Coffee (ARC), initiative for coffee&climate (c&c), Global Coffee Platform (GCP), the Rainforest Alliance, Sustainable Coffee Challenge, World Coffee Research (WCR) and the World Business Council on Sustainable Development (WBCSD).

 The Feed the Future Alliance for Resilient Coffee (ARC) is a four-year project that aligns the latest in climate research and practical tools to unlock investments from the coffee sector in climate smart agriculture to improve the livelihoods and resilience of coffee farmers and promote better environmental stewardship.
 Led by Hanns R. Nuemann Stiftung (HRNS), the consortium provides tools that help companies diagnose risk and create solutions at the country, landscape, supply chain and/or farm levels.
 Consortium members include CIAT, Conservation International, IITA, Root Capital, Sustainable Food Lab and World Coffee Research.
-You learn more about ARC in this video.

 Feed the Future Alliance for Resilient Coffee (ARC), in collaboration with GCP created the Understand, Design, Act: Climate Proof your Supply Chain series providing information and answers to questions relating to climate change and its effects on supply chains.
 The series provides an action pathway to private sector investment in climate-smart agriculture, from assessing supply chain risk to monitoring the effects of implemented solutions.